 introduction

 The mental well-being of personnel is a critical component in professions operating in high-stress environments where safety of human lives and infrastructure is in focus.
 In VTS-operations the VTS personnel are frequently tasked with making complex decisions based on traffic, weather and other factors, whilst under pressure.

+The above becomes even more evident considering that the work of the VTS is organised in shifts, 24 hours a day, 7 days a week.
+According to physiology the human mind and body function optimally only when personnel employed in the service are allowed an adequate amount of time to enjoy unrestricted nighttime sleep.

 The decisions can be made under intense pressure, for a long period of time.
 There is also a risk for the VTS personnel to witness or being involved in traumatic events (distress situations).
 These factors underscore the need for targeted guidance and support programs.